Chess: Viswanathan Anand and Nihal Sarin lead India’s challenge at Tata Steel Masters

 Five-time world chess champion Viswanathan Anand will take on an elite field yet again in the Tata Steel Masters super-tournament which begins in Netherlands on Saturday.

 Anand, a five times winner at the tournament, had last won the event in 2006 and remains one of the favourite visitor of this Dutch hamlet near Amsterdam.
-Interestingly it was in 1989 that Anand debuted here and this will be his 18th appearance in the last 31 years.
+Interestingly it was in 1989 that Anand debuted and this will be his 18th appearance in the last 31 years.

 The star attraction will be the reigning world champion Magnus Carlsen of Norway who had a remarkable last year, ending it as the world champion in all three formats – Rapid, Blitz and Classical.
 At 2872, Carlsen is eying the 2900 rating barrier, a feat that was unthinkable for the previous generation.